llogiq/llogiq.github.io/_drafts/fast.md

 Another trick nicked from a haskell version is to create a lookup table of size `MODULUS` so that we can get the respective proteine for the random number by a simple lookup.
-Since the `MODULUS` isn't too big, and we only need one byte per value, this is fairly easy.
+Since the `MODULUS` isn't too big, and we only need one byte per value, this doesn't eat too much RAM and lets the cores concentrate on random number generation.

 For the repeated text, there's another trick stolen from the Haskell version:
 Repeat the string so that every line is some index in it, then just insert the